Climate change in Antarctica: Effects on ocean currents

 As bottom water weakens, and the flow of warmer, fresher waters strengthens near the surface, the surface waters become more buoyant and less likely to sink and mix with the lower layers, which increases ocean stratification.
 One study says the strength of the circulation would halve by 2050 under the worst climate-change scenario, with greater losses occurring afterwards.
 Paleoclimate evidence shows the entire circulation has significantly weakened or completely collapsed in the past; preliminary research says such a collapse may become likely once global warming reaches between 1.7 C-change and 3 C-change.
-However, that estimate is much less certain than for the majority of tipping points in the climate system.
+That estimate is much less certain than for the majority of tipping points in the climate system.

 Such a collapse would be prolonged; one estimate places it sometime before 2300, rather than in this century.
 As with the better-studied Atlantic meridional overturning circulation (AMOC), a major slowing or collapse of the SOOC would have substantial regional and global effects.
 Some likely effects include a decline in precipitation in Southern Hemisphere countries like Australia, a corresponding increase in precipitation in the Northern Hemisphere, and an eventual decline of fisheries in the Southern Ocean, which could lead to a potential collapse of some marine ecosystems.
 Those effects are expected to occur over centuries, but there has been limited research to date and few specifics are currently known.

+Impacts on Africa

+Changes in Antarctic ice and Southern Ocean circulation influence global climate patterns, including rainfall and temperature variability in Africa.
+Antarctic warming affects the Antarctic Circumpolar Current and Agulhas Current, which transport heat and moisture across the Southern Hemisphere.
+Scientific programs, including South Africa's South African National Antarctic Programme, monitor Antarctic climate processes and their downstream impacts, supporting regional climate adaptation strategies.